This module is responsible for installing, un-installing, previewing and managing your fonts.

 If you have lots of fonts installed on your system it is possible that you may have duplicates.

-Click on the tools icon above the group list and select the Scan For Duplicate Fonts... tool, a simple tool that will scan your system looking for fonts that have multiple files associated with them.
+Click on the Find Duplicates... button to open a simple tool that will scan your system looking for fonts that have multiple files associated with them.
 For example, if you have “times.ttf” and “times.TTF” installed in “/usr/local/share/fonts” the underlying font mechanism (called “FontConfig”) will only see one of these.
 So, if you un-installed the font, it would re-appear, as only one of the files would have been removed.
 Running this tool will produce a dialog listing each font that has multiple files, and the corresponding list of files.
 To select a file for deletion, click on the column containing the trash can icon.